 Variable (2-3) credits.
 Prerequisite: Instructor consent.

 Introduction to the current state of knowledge and research in rivers and streams.
 Topics include both basic structure and function of stream habitats and biotic assemblages as well as branch into the management and conservation applications of ecological information.
 Term project and paper is required.
-Students with previous stream ecology coursework (such as NRME 3205) may take the course for 2 credits and attend the single weekly meeting.
-Students lacking a basic introduction to stream ecology may take the course for 3 credits and will attend NRME 3205 lectures in addition to the weekly meeting.
+Students with previous stream ecology coursework (such as NRME 3205) may take the course for two credits and attend the single weekly meeting.
+Students lacking a basic introduction to stream ecology may take the course for three credits and will attend NRME 3205 lectures in addition to the weekly meeting.

+5390.
+Advanced Wetland Ecology

+Three credits.
+Two class periods and one three hour laboratory.
+Prerequisite: Instructor consent.
+Recommended preparation: prior coursework in ecology and wetland science.

+The current state of wetlands research and field methods used to quantify wetland vegetation, hydrology, and soils.
+Discussions of the primary literature will be complemented by field trips to a variety of wetlands to implement field techniques and explore wetland natural history, classification, biogeochemistry, and responses to anthropogenic stressors.

 5461.
 Landscape Ecology